-Software to automatically calculate Response Evaluation Criteria in Solid Tumors (RECSIT) and assess a patient's response to cancer treatment.
+Software to automatically calculate Response Evaluation Criteria in Solid Tumors (RECIST) and assess a patient's response to cancer treatment.

 - Provides the automated evaluation of response to cancer treatment.

 - Enables a more consistent assessment than current methods.

 - User-friendly data input format.

 RECSIT criteria are utilized in evaluating a cancer patient's condition in clinical trials.
 There are nearly 3,000 clinical trials for new cancer therapies currently on-going in the US alone, and even more across the rest of the world.
 All of these trials involve a multitude of clinical researchers and massive amounts of data to manipulate, organize and store.
 In 2011 alone, there have been 1.6 million new cancer diagnoses, and a software solution that could be used to monitor progress in all of these cancer patients in a more automated fashion would be valuable.